 You will also have no recourse if the damages to your rental property are due to their actions.
 Also, a tenant hiding their true identity will likely have other things to hide.
 So, be sure to look into how a police check NSW works so you can protect yourself and your property from all angles.

 Discourage Bad Tenants

-When you request a Tenant Criminal Background Check for a lease applicant, you are sending a clear message to them that you mean business.
+When you request a Tenant Criminal Background Check for a lease applicant, you send them a clear message that you mean business.
 This background check will discourage someone who has something to hide.
 The red flags to watch out for include if the applicant refuses to authorize the screening or if they suddenly stop replying or communicating after you request a background check.

 Minimize Tenant Turnover

-Requiring a criminal background check to all your applicants conveys to prospective renters that you have a strict screening process.
-Having a system like this attracts high-quality tenants, which is beneficial to you.
+Requiring a criminal background check on all your applicants conveys to prospective renters that you have a strict screening process.
+A system like this attracts high-quality tenants, which benefits you.
 You want to attract renters who will renew their lease and stay for a long time in your rental property.
-It helps you save time and money, as it removes the need to look for a new tenant now and then.
+It helps you save time and money, removing the need to look for a new tenant now and then.

 What if the tenant has a criminal history?